CloudLabsAI-Azure/Migrating-on-prem-mysql-database-to-azure-mysql-database/Instructions/HANDS-ON LAB: MIGRATE ON-PREMISES MYSQL DATABASES TO AZURE DATABASE FOR MYSQL03.md

 1. Click on next Until Migration report (wait for few seconds each time you click next)

 1. In the migration report review the settings and click on finish.

+## Task 2: Review the migrated database

+1. Go t azure portal and select the existing resource group

+1. Navigate to the azure database **Server[did]**

+1. On the left menu search for databases and select it.

+1. You can see the Database has been successfully migrated.

+## Proceed to next exerise